IanDarwin/darwinsys-api/README.md

 get in touch in the usual way(s).

 N.B.
-You MUST install a minimal $HOME/.db.properties to run the tests.
+You MUST install a minimal $HOME/.db.properties to run the tests under Maven.
+The older Ant build.xml has a task for this, but is otherwise not up to date.

 This needs to be fixed, but for now, there it is.
+Rather, here it is:

-# This totally fake db.properties should be copied to your home directory.
+# This totally fake .db.properties should be copied to your home directory.
 # Values here are just for running the JUnit tests on the ConnectionUtils
 test.DBDriver=com.darwinsys.sql.MockJDBCDriver
 test.DBURL=jdbc:mock:you_make_me_laugh